 Whole-grain farro comfort food.

 This fabulously creamy parmesan farro recipe is a one-pot wonder that combines farro with broth, Italian cheeses, onion, garlic, butter, and parsley for a simple and deeply satisfying farro bowl.
+Plus: a step-by-step video recipe below.

 The Best, Easy Farro Recipe